 In June 2019, the School and Saint Aloysius Orphanage SAO signed a new agreement for a term of four (4) years commencing on July 1, 2019 ending June 30, 2023.
-During the 2022-2023 school year, the School Governing Authority shall undergo the high stakes review conducted by SAO.
+In June 2023, the School and Sponsor signed a new seven year agreement, commencing July 1, 2023 and ending June 30, 2030.
 The School may terminate the agreement by sending notice 180 days prior to June 30.
 SAO can terminate by sending notice by February 1st of the termination year.

 The School operates under a self-appointing, five-member Board of Directors (the Board).
 The School's Code of Regulations specify that vacancies that arise on the Board will be filled by the appointment of a successor director by a majority vote of the then existing directors.
 The Board is responsible for carrying out the provisions of the contract with the Sponsor, which include, but are not limited to, state-mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards, and qualifications of teachers.
-As of June 30, 2022, the Board members also sit on the Board of Hope Academy Northcoast Campus in the City of Cleveland.
+As of June 30, 2023, the Board members also sit on the Board of Hope Academy Northcoast Campus in the City of Cleveland.